karlstolley/wsi/syllabus/_weeks/week-07.md

 readings:
   - <cite>Great Web APIs</cite>, Ch.
 5
   - >
+    [567 Students Only] Tuan-Dat Trinh, Peter Wetz, Ba-Lam Do, Amin Anjomshoaa, Elmar Kiesling, and
-    [567 Students Only] Diana Kirk, Tyne Crow, Andrew Luxton-Reilly, and Ewan Tempero.
-2020.
-On Assuring Learning About Code Quality.
-In *Proceedings of the Twenty-Second Australasian Computing Education Conference (ACE’20)*.
-Association for Computing Machinery, New York, NY, USA, 86–94.
+    A. Min Tjoa.
+2014.
+A Web-based Platform for Dynamic Integration of Heterogeneous Data.
+In *Proceedings of the 16th International Conference on Information Integration and Web-based Applications & Services* (iiWAS '14).
+Association for Computing Machinery, New York, NY, USA, 253–261.
 tasks:
   - Participate in Week Seven reading discussion on Basecamp
 ---